Table of Contents

 EC2 features

-- Amazon Machine Images (AMIs) – Preconfigured templates for the instances that package the bits needed for a server (including the operating system and additional software)
+- Amazon Machine Images (AMIs) – Preconfigured templates for the instances that package the bits needed for a server (including the operating system and additional software).
+Supported OS includes Amazon Linux 2023, Windows Server 2025, Ubuntu, Red Hat, SUSE, and macOS.

-- Instance types – Various configurations of CPU, memory, storage, and networking capacity for the instances
+- Instance types – Various configurations of CPU, memory, storage, and networking capacity for the instances, organized into families: General Purpose, Compute Optimized, Memory Optimized, Storage Optimized, Accelerated Computing, and High-Performance Computing (HPC).

-- Key Pairs – Secure login information for the instances (AWS stores the public key, and you store the private key in a secure place)
+- Key Pairs – Secure login information for the instances (AWS stores the public key, and you store the private key in a secure place).
+Supports ED25519 and RSA key types.

-- Instance Store Volumes – Storage volumes for temporary data that are deleted when you stop or terminate your instance, known as
+- Instance Store Volumes – Storage volumes for temporary data that are deleted when you stop or terminate your instance (ephemeral storage)

 - EBS Volumes – Persistent storage volumes for the data using Elastic Block Store (EBS)